PSLmodels/OG-Core/docs/book/content/calibration/demographics.md

 (SecDemogFert)=
 ## Fertility rates

-  In `OG-USA`, we assume that the fertility rates for each age cohort $f_s$ are constant across time.
+  In `OG-Core`, we assume that the fertility rates for each age cohort $f_s$ are constant across time.
 However, this assumption is conceptually straightforward to relax.
 Our data for U.S. fertility rates by age come from {cite}`MartinEtAl:2015` National Vital Statistics Report, which is final fertility rate data for 2013.
 Figure {numref}`FigFertRates` shows the fertility-rate data and the estimated average fertility rates for $E+S=100$.

   ```{figure} ../theory/images/fert_rates.png
   ---